Murder of Mulugeta Seraw: Background

+Mulugeta was a student at Portland Community College.

 On the night of November 12, 1988, Kenneth Murray "Death" Mieske, Kyle Brewster, and Steve Strasser, members of groups known as East Side White Pride and White Aryan Resistance (WAR), were driving around Portland with their girlfriends, intending to return home.
 The three confronted three black men, including Mulugeta, who had been dropped off in front of his apartment.
 As he tried to break up the fight, Mulugeta was beaten with a baseball bat on Southeast 31st Avenue by Mieske.
 The three perpetrators and their girlfriends left him in a puddle of blood.
 He died the next day.

 Mieske said he, Brewster, and Strasser killed Mulugeta "because of his race."
 In response, hundreds of people turned out for rallies against racism.
 Meanwhile, Tom Metzger, head of WAR, said the supremacists did a "civic duty" by killing the Ethiopian student.

 After one week of investigation, Mieske, Brewster, and Strasser were arrested.
 Brewster and Strasser were convicted of manslaughter and assault.
 Brewster was released in November 2002, but in 2006 violated parole and was sent back to prison.
 Brewster was again released, and has been documented at Proud Boys rallies and fighting alongside them in brawls.

-In 1990, Mieske was convicted of first-degree murder and given a life sentence; he died on July 26, 2011, at the age of 45.
+In 1990, Mieske pleaded guilty to murder and was sentenced to life in prison.
+He died in prison on July 26, 2011, at the age of 45.
 At the time of his death, he was still being referred to as a "Prisoner of War" by white power groups.

 In October 1990, Mulugeta's father and son, represented at no cost by the Southern Poverty Law Center and the Anti-Defamation League, won a civil case against White Aryan Resistance's operator Tom Metzger and his son John Metzger for a total of $12.5 million.
 The cost of the trial, which measured in the hundreds of thousands of dollars, was absorbed by the SPLC and the ADL.
-As Metzger was unable to cover the damages, the Mulugetas' lawyer decided to file legal documents in order to have his Fallbrook, California home and his assets seized.
+As Metzger was unable to cover the damages, the lawyer of Mulugeta's family decided to file legal documents in order to have his Fallbrook, California home and his assets seized.
 As a result, the house was transferred to Mulugeta's estate for a value of $121,500; Metzger was allowed to keep $45,000 under California's Homestead Act.
 Metzger was warned that any damage caused to the house would result in a lawsuit; nonetheless, he chose to leave the property "a mess" with cracked windows, but apparently did not cause any serious damage.
 The Metzgers declared bankruptcy, but WAR continued to operate.
 Metzger himself was forced to move into an apartment and collect welfare.
 As of 2007, he was still making payments to Mulugeta's family.